 Maple and Motor: Maple and Motor's website says it celebrates "low-class cool."
 And really, this place doesn't need a website; its allure is that it serves a simple, small menu in a no-nonsense setting that most people probably heard about by word of mouth.
 Pretty much everything here is good.
 4810 Maple Ave., Dallas.

 Off-Site Kitchen: For a time, the original Off-Site Kitchen in Dallas was a hidden gem.
 Now, it has moved to Trinity Groves and is officially one of Dallas' most popular burger joints.
 The Do It Murph Style, which is a beef patty topped with jalapeño-bacon relish — is a spicy winner.
 While you're there, take a photo with the Shepard Fairey mural on the outside of the building.
 331 Singleton Blvd. (in Trinity Groves), Dallas.

 Snuffer's Restaurant and Bar: Snuffer's is as famous for its cheddar fries as it is for its cheeseburgers.
 Both are great.
 Look out for deals, like $5 Classic Cheeseburger Tuesdays or $2 domestic draft beers and $3 margaritas during happy hour (weekdays from 3-7 p.m.).
-12 locations in North Texas; original is at 3526 Greenville Ave., Dallas.
+Lots of locations in North Texas; original is at 3526 Greenville Ave., Dallas.